pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

 9. Click **Create**.

+   The cluster creation process starts and the **Security Quick Start** dialog box is displayed.

+10. In the **Security Quick Start** dialog box, set the root password and allowed IP addresses to connect to your cluster, and then click **Apply**.

     Your TiDB Cloud cluster will be created in approximately 5 to 15 minutes.

-10. During or after the cluster creation, click **Security Quick Start** in the left cluster pane.

-11. In the **Security Quick Start** dialog box, set the root password to access your cluster, add the IP addresses to connect to your cluster, and then click **Apply**.

 </div>
 </SimpleTab>